Britain set for vote on assisted dying, after emotional debate that has divided lawmakers

 London (CNN) — British lawmakers are set to decide Friday whether to legalize assisted dying, a contentious proposal that would make the United Kingdom one of a small handful of nations to allow terminally ill people to end their lives.

-An emotive debate Friday in Westminster is expected to last several hours, before a vote later in the day.
+A passionate debate Friday in Westminster is underway and expected to last several hours, before a vote later in the day.

+The MP behind the bill from the governing Labour party, Kim Leadbeater, said the debate was “long overdue,” adding that the law was not fit for purpose and was driving people to “desperate measures.”
+But Conservative MP Danny Kruger, who is leading opposition to the bill, branded it “too big” and “too flawed” to pass.

 If passed, the bill will let people with a terminal condition and fewer than six months to live take a substance to end their lives as long as they are capable of making the decision themselves.
 Two doctors, followed by a High Court judge, would need to sign off on the choice.